America still has a significant number of inexpensive properties available for investors. How do you stay safe when investing in them?

 1. Choose the right location.

-There is lots of cheap real estate in America.
-However, much of it may not be worth a lot.
+Lots of cheap real estate exists in the U.S. However, much of it may not be worth a lot.
 It may not be worth much for a couple hundred years, if ever.
 The key to success is buying in good locations that have demand and good fundamentals.
 We’ve all heard it over and over—location, location, location.

 2. Buy title insurance.

 Getting a buyer’s title insurance policy is important.
 This is especially true when buying cheap homes from auction or homes that are in distress.
 Often, agents and auctioneers try to wipe their hands of any liability, which is completely understandable.
 Still, these properties can have the most title issues.
 Get covered with insurance.